munshkr/flok/README.md

 yarn
 ```

-This will install dependencies from all packages.
+This will install dependencies from all packages, and prepare (build) packages.

 `web`, `repl` and `core` packages are stored on the `packages/` directory, and
 there is a root packaged managed by [Lerna](https://github.com/lerna/lerna).

+Lerna allows us to manage interdependant packages easily.
+In the case of flok,
+the `core` package is used both by `web` and `repl`, and even though they have
+`flok-core` dependency on their `package.json`, Lerna creates symbolic links to
+the local `core` package automatically.
+It also makes it easy to publish new
+versions by bumping them together.

 ## Acknowledgments